tjvantoll/articles/design-systems/article.md

 mkdir demo src
 ```

-The idea here is the `src` directory will contain all of your company’s components, aka the actual source code, and the `demo` directory will contain a demo app that lets you test your components in a live running app.
+The idea here is the `src` directory will contain all of your company’s components, aka the actual component source code, and the `demo` directory will contain a demo app that lets you test your components in a live running app.

 At this point you should have a folder structure that looks like this.